Ethylone

 • heightened senses (sight, hearing and touch)

-• feelings of empathy and openness
+• feelings of openness and understanding

 • sexual arousal